Wandalen/wTesting/doc/version.eng/concept/TestOption.md

 # Test suite option

 The control parameter of the testing that is specified in the test suite definition.
-These options override the default values, which in turn can be overridden by the run options.
+These options override the default values, which can be overridden by the run options.

-Формулювання опцій запуску і опцій тест сюіта однакові. Опції тест сюіта мають нижчий пріоритет ніж опції запуску. Тому, якщо тест сюіт і команда запуску мають однакову опцію, то утиліта використовує опцію запуску й ігнорує опції тест сюіта.
+The input format of run options and test suite options is the same.
+The test suite options have a lower priority than the startup options.
+Therefore, if the test suite and the entered command have the same option, the utility uses the run option and ignores the test suite options.

 ![test.suite.options.png](../../images/test.suite.options.png)

-На рисунку показана частина коду з визначенням тест сюіта. Після указання імені в тест сюіті позначаються опції тестування.
+The figure shows the part of the code with the test suite definition.
+After the name of the test suite, test options are indicated.

-Тест сюіт має три опції: `silencing`, `verbosity` i `enabled`. При виконанні команди тестування без указаних опцій рівень вербальності звіту буде `5` і звіт не міститиме вивід об'єкту тестування. При застосуванні команд з опціями `silencing` i `verbosity` утиліта використає значення, що указане в команді. Наприклад, при використанні команди
+The test suite has three options: `silencing`,` verbosity` and `enabled`.
+If the same options are not specified in the test command, the test report will have a verbosity value `5`, and the report will not contain the output of the test object.
+When the `silencing` i` verbosity` option is specified in the command, the utility uses the value specified in the command.
+For example, when using the command

 ```
 tst path/to/dir verbosity:3
 ```

-утиліта виведе звіт з рівнем вербальності `3`.
+the utility displays a report with a verbosity level `3`.

-Деякі опції, як наприклад опція `enabled` (підкреслена червоним) присутня тільки в тест сюіті, вона призначена для вимкнення тест сюіту з тестування. Опція приймає значення `0` і `1`. При `0` - тестування не виконується, `1` - виконується. За замовчуванням встанолено `1`.
+Some options are only used in the test suites.
+For example, the option `enabled` (underlined by red) is intended to disable the test suite from the testing.
+The option has two values: `0` and` 1`. `0` - the test suite is not executed, `1` - the test suite is executed.
+Default value is `1`.